-- Chop of the dates, place the in a bowl, pour boiling water over them and let sit for 15 minutes before draining.
+- Chop the dates, place in a bowl, pour boiling water over them and let sit for 15 minutes then drain.

 - Pre-heat oven to 350 degrees.

-- Lightly spray a square baking pan with non-stick cooking spray or line with parchment paper then firmly press the dough into the pan.
+- Lightly spray an 8x8x square baking pan with non-stick cooking spray or line with parchment paper then firmly press the dough into the pan.

 - Bake for 12 minutes then let then cool completely in the pan for 5 minutes.
 Slice into 16 bars and carefully lift out the pan with a knife.